 We strongly encourage members to make their own backups.
 However, sometimes that just doesn't work out, and people need to know what we can help them recover.

-Recovering deleted files from a site
+Recovering deleted files from an existing site

 If you've accidentally deleted a file or files on your website, or you want to roll back to a recent backup, you may be able to fix that yourself.
 On the ssh server, the /home/.zfs/snapshot directory allows you to access historical snapshots of your site.
 Snapshot names are 12-digit numbers based on the date and time the snapshot was created, in the form YYYYMMDDHHMM.
 For example, if a snapshot is named 202401021200, then it was created on 2024-01-02 at 12:00 UTC.
 A site may have up to 60 snapshots covering the past 30 days, depending on how large the site currently is, how fast the site's content changes, and how long ago it was created.